 Several months ago, Zebra Medical Vision secured $30 million from some key investors, primarily for a deep learning image analytics platform that aids radiologists in detecting diseases.

 Also, Viz.ai is also beginning to utilize artificial intelligence (AI) in detecting early signs of medical conditions that are time-sensitive.
-The firm’s first product is known for assessing brain scans mainly for signs of stroke.
+The firm’s first product is known for assessing brain scans mainly for signs of a stroke.
 Viz. ai recently secured $21 million from Alphabet’s VC arm GV as well as Kleiner Perkins.

 In other news, Google’s AI-based Gradient Ventures invested its money in BenchSci, an AI-driven search engine targeting biomedical researchers, whereas GV invested in Owkin, a medical learning startup.